 - 8.128 Records created or received by Ministers in their personal capacity, in their capacity as a member or leader of a political party, or as a member of Parliament are not public records.
-These papers may be retained by Ministers on leaving office, or deposited with Archives New Zealand or another repository if they were considered to be of interest. - 8.129 Archives New Zealand provides guidance on the protocols and procedures for depositing papers with it.
+These papers may be retained by Ministers on leaving office, or deposited with Archives New Zealand or another repository. - 8.129 Archives New Zealand provides guidance on the protocols and procedures for depositing papers with it.
 There are no additional factors that Ministers need to take into account when agreeing conditions of access to such records with Archives New Zealand. - 8.130 Ministerial Services can provide guidance and facilitate discussions with Archives New Zealand. - 8.131 Papers that Ministers do not wish to retain and that are of no interest to Archives New Zealand or any other repository should be destroyed through a secure document destruction process.